 your cart is empty

 Refined aromas of green apple, pear and lemon peel with a flinty note reminiscent of Chablis.
 Its elegant palate echoes the bouquet with clean, bright flavors of stone fruit and citrus, backed by firm acidity where oak is an afterthought.
 A touch of creaminess on the mid-palate is followed by lovely mineral notes that carry through an extraordinarily long finish.
-It would be hard to pick this bottle as Californian in a lineup of Chardonnays.
+It would be hard to pick out this bottle as Californian in a lineup of White Burgundies.
 Enjoy now or cellar through 2022.Download Tasting Notes

 With its elegant structure, crisp acidity and citrus flavors, the 2015 Jordan Chardonnay is a versatile wine for food pairing.
-It will complement a variety of seafood, such as oysters, halibut and poached salmon, as well as light salads and poultry dishes, such as Meyer lemon chicken.
+It will complement a variety of seafood, such as oysters, halibut and poached salmon, as well as light salads and poultry dishes, like Meyer lemon chicken.
 The wine’s acidity will also cut through the fat in a pork pâté, rillettes and pasta with cream sauce.

 2015 Jordan Chardonnay

 August 24—September 7, 2015

 Roughly a dozen vineyard blocks from five long-term growers.

 Clusters destemmed and gently pressed at night to extract freshness and acidity while avoiding astringent phenolic character from the skins.
 Inoculated and fermented 17 days in 47% stainless steel and 53% new French oak barrels.
 Malolactic fermentation limited to only 19%.